 For this reason, when in the wild, fish usually have the ability to fight off the marine ich infection.
 However, the story changes a little bit when home aquariums are involved.

 One of the reasons why your fish can develop marine ich is because of bad water conditions.
-If you have a filter that does not work properly, no protein skimmer, and no UV sterilizer, these protozoa can build up to very high numbers, thus making your fish more susceptible to them.
+If you have a filter that does not work properly, no protein skimmer (we have covered the top 10 best protein skimmers here), and no UV sterilizer, these protozoa can build up to very high numbers, thus making your fish more susceptible to them.

 Unlike in the wild, the concentration of Cryptocaryon in your aquarium can get very high.
 A fish tank is an enclosed space, usually with comparatively high amount of fish and plants in relation to the quantity of water.
 This means that there often a much higher concentration of the protozoa in aquariums, which can then be exacerbated by bad water conditions.